OKScienceDE/Open_Science_101/Topic_Template.md

 ## Learning objectives

-* A set of checkboxes to tick.
+* A set of checkboxes learning objectives to tick off.
 Please do not exceed 10 items.

 - [ ] Objective 1
 - [ ] Objective 2